-At some point in the disastrous future, the remnants of the human race live on an enormous train.
-The tail end are lowlives living in slums, with little food and clothing, working for the wealthy and comfortable people in the front.
-If anyone in the the rear steps out of line, they get punished.
+Snowpiercer has had tongues wagging since its premiere in South Korea last August, and there’s a reason why — it is a well-made, violent, intelligent dystopian-future flick.
+After the world outside has frozen to unlivable temperatures, the remnants of the human race live on an enormous train.
+The tail end is home to lowlives in slums, with little food and clothing, working for the wealthy people in front.
+If anyone in the rear steps out of line, they get punished.

-One lone, brawny, blue-eyed revolutionary (Evans) is tired of living on the bottom.
+One brawny, blue-eyed lowlife (Chris Evans) has had enough.
 He wants to make it to the front, tip the scale, and control the engine.
-He’s been on the train for seventeen years, ever since the world outside froze.

-From there, it’s the oldest archetype in the world: the hero’s journey, fraught with obstacles, literally from one end of the massive train to the other.
+From there, it’s the oldest story in the world — a gory, weird, steampunk hero’s journey literally from one end of the train to the other.
 Outside, the ghostly remnants of ships and cities pass by, covered in ice.